May 30, 2024

 Lagos Hospital Switches to Solar Power to Cut Bills

-The Lagos University Teaching Hospital (LUTH) in Idi-Araba has adopted solar energy to ensure a consistent electricity supply amidst rising tariffs and unpaid bills by government agencies in Nigeria.
-This move demonstrates LUTH's dedication to patient care and emphasizes the increasing significance of renewable energy in the nation's healthcare sector.
+The Lagos University Teaching Hospital (LUTH) in Idi-Araba has adopted solar energy to ensure a consistent electricity supply amidst rising tariffs and unpaid government bills.
+This move underscores LUTH’s dedication to patient care and highlights the growing importance of renewable energy in Nigeria’s healthcare sector.

 Adopting Solar Energy to Guarantee Uninterrupted Power